-Details of medication must be kept in the Office.
-Midday or Ancillary Staff will supervise pupils self-administration of medicines, e.g. asthma inhalers.
+Details of medication must be kept in the Office and shared will all staff accordingly .
+Appropriate paperwork and Health Care Plans are co-ordinated by the Special Educational Needs and Disabilities Team.
+Midday Supervisors or Ancillary Staff will supervise pupils self-administration of medicines, e.g. asthma inhalers.
 All Staff are trained to administer Epipens in emergencies.
-Where a child has specific medicinal needs, they will be supported by the school policy, linked to recent government guidelines-'Supporting children with Medical Needs 2014.'
+Buccolam training for epilepsy is also accessed annually.
+Where a child has specific medical needs, they will be supported by the school policy, linked to government guidelines; 'Supporting children with Medical Needs 2014.'